 During the year properties change ownership.
 Please refer to your Statement of Adjustments and discuss it with your solicitor as to the apportionment of taxes and the responsibility of payments between the two parties involved.
 The Township of West Lincoln DOES NOT re-issue bills each time an ownership change occurs.

 Law offices may request a tax certificate and/or water certificate when ownership of a property is changing.
-Please be aware that as of July 1, 2015 the fee is $30.00 for a tax certificate and $30.00 for a water certificate.
+Please be aware that as of May 1, 2017 the fee is $45.00 for a blended tax and water certificate.